kaledipali/HR-Analytics-Employee-Retention-Data-analysis/README.md

 # HR-Analytics-Employee-Retention-Data-analysis
-The project HR Analytics Employee Retention employee data, offering insights into performance and attrition, aimed at enhancing employee retention and satisfaction.
+The project HR Analytics Employee Retention employee data, offering insights into performance and attrition, aimed at enhancing employee retention and satisfaction.--
 Employee Retention Analysis: Using Excel, SQL, Tableau, and Power BI to Derive Insights